GandhiCloudLab/ibm-watson-aiops/01-log-processing/readme.md

 During the inferencing mode the logs are pulled from the logging system (humio, etc), parsed and compared with the existing log templates.
 If they are not matching with the log template then they will be detected as anomaly.

+#### Incoming logs

-All the incoming logs are matched with the log templates and kept in a `windowed-logs` Kafka topic as like below.
+All the incoming logs are matched with the log templates and kept in `windowed-logs` Kafka topic as like below.

 ![Kafka ](./images/kafka-windowed.png)

+#### Log Events

-When the logs are not matching the log-templates then it there will be an entry created in a `input.events` Kafka topic as like below.
+When the logs are not matching the log-templates then there will be an entry created in a `input.events` Kafka topic as like below.

 ![Kafka](./images/kafka-events.png)

+#### Log Alert

 Based on the existing policy the log events would be created as an alert in `input.alerts` Kafka topic as like below.

 ![Kafka](./images/kafka-alerts.png)